chuangshi167/mcmc/README.md

 --r: the r facotr in theta equation.
 Default is 1

 --T: the T factor in f equation.
-Default is 0.1
+Default is 0.1 (When T is near to 0, only the optimial proposal can be accepted.
+The larger the T is, the more likely a proposal will be accepted)

 --iterations: the number of iterations.
 Default is 1000